hippie68/ftpdump/README.md

     ftpdump 192.168.178.100:1337 -p --dlc

 To save IP and port permanently, open and edit the file "ftpdump" with a text editor that supports Unix format (Notepad should do).
-Alternatively, you could save them in "ftpdump.bat":

-    wsl -e ./ftpdump 192.168.178.100:1337 %*

 If Wget is not installed by default, you can install it by opening a Windows command prompt and entering: